DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-02-06-adding-multiple-locations-to-an-organisation.md

 - providing two places to manage locations is unnecessary
 - provider users should become more comfortable with managing their locations

-### Removing a location from the ‘add multiple location’ flow
+### Removing a location from the ‘Add multiple locations’ flow

-In the new design, the DfE user cannot change their mind about how many locations to add.
+In the new design, the support user cannot change their mind about how many locations to add.

 If they paste in the details of 10 locations and later decide they only need to add 9, they will need to cancel and start again.